tskit-dev/msprime/docs/api.rst

 individuals 2, 3 and 4 will be drawn from population 2.

-Given :math:`N` populations, migration matrices are specified using an :math:`N x N` matrix of deme-to-deme migration rates.
+Given :math:`N` populations, migration matrices are specified using an :math:`N
+\times N` matrix of deme-to-deme migration rates.
 See the documentation for :func:`.simulate` and the `Simulation model`_ section for more details on the migration rates.